bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 69°
-- Partly Cloudy
+- Rain
-- 84% humidity
+- 78% humidity
-- 6 mph wind
+- 14 mph wind
-- 46% cloud cover
+- 28% cloud cover
-- 26 AQI 🟩
+- 25 AQI 🟩
+- 0.15 inches of rain in the past 24 hours
-- 0.02 inches of rain expected in the next 48 hours
+- 0.04 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>